Kan-T-IT/FOSS4G2022-Workshop-Maplibre-React/README.md

 # Development of interactive platforms for city modeling and digital twins using React and MapLibre

-Autor: Walter Shilman, Sebastian Lopez, Ariel Anthieni
+Autors: Walter Shilman, Sebastian Lopez, Ariel Anthieni

 ## Index